appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Fusion-to-echart-guide.md

 This guide provides a high-level overview of the process of converting a FusionCharts bubble chart to an ECharts bubble chart.
 Depending on the specific requirements, some steps may require further customization.
 Remember to import the correct versions of the libraries and handle any dependencies that each library may require.

-You can refer to more examples and configurations for e-charts using this link - [https://echarts.apache.org/examples/en/index.html](https://echarts.apache.org/examples/en/index.html)